Lease

 • Fact specific assessments:

 • An oil tank buried under the ground of a petrol station is found to have become one with the land. (unclear whether the burial of the tank was authorised by the land owner.
 94Da6345.
 As long as it became one with the land, i.e., inseparable, then accession occurs).
 In that case, it is not a fixture.
 The tank is owned by the land owner.
 The question of lessee’s duty to restore/right to seek reimbursement may be at issue.
-If the lessor authorised the introduction of an inseparable object, the lessor shall be interpreted to have waived the right to demand restoration of such an object.
+If the lessor authorised the introduction of an inseparable object, can it be interpretedd that the lessor has waived the right to demand restoration?

 • Detached object is not a fixture even if its purpose is to enhance the amenities of the object of lease.
 Lessee need not seek lessor’s approval for introducing such an object.